bergercookie/clang_git_format/README.md

-# clang_format - Python wrapper for bulk reformatting
+# clang_git_format - Python wrapper for bulk reformatting of Git repos

 Current repository offers an automated solution to the reformatting of entire projects managed by Git.
 It was inspired by [the series of